PanchamKumarr/Event-Planner-cpp-dsa/README.md

 # **Event Scheduler**

+Key Algo's
+Min Heap (Priority Queue) → To keep track of the next upcoming event.
+Graph (Adjacency List) → To store dependencies between events.
+Topological Sorting → To ensure dependent events occur in the correct order

 A simple **Event Scheduler** that allows users to add, remove, and manage events while handling dependencies between them.
 The scheduler also checks for cycles in event dependencies and determines a valid execution order.

 ## **Features**